adrigispen/Boggle-NYT-clones/README.md

 ### Next up

-- Add router and Wordle
+- Add Wordle
+- Use effect to load dictionaries??
+Need something to load the dictionaries besides logging to the console :eyes:
 - Err rename repository
 - Add BE - login, save scores, show stats, let you play with friends, etc. Need to write endpoints to save data and deploy via heroku, would need to rework scoring & gameplay... hmm.